MeganTj/IEL/README.md

 When running simulations with a manager, the initial allocation template will not matter, since the manager determines initial holdings before every period.
 The traders that are added to the market will correspond with either human users or trader bots (each bot has its own email and password, which is used in Part 2).

-### Part 2: Running simulations from the command line (9/20/20 version)
+### Part 2: Running simulations from the command line (With configuration file)

 IMPORTANT: Make sure the market is closed before running a simulation.

 1) Set the "CONFIG_FILE" variable in bot_launcher to the absolute path of the Excel configuration file.
 For example, `CONFIG_FILE = "/Users/MeganT/Documents/mytest/IEL_config.xlsx"`

-2) Instructions on filling out the configuration file are as follows.
+2.1) Instructions on filling out the configuration file for single-item experiments are as follows.

 Row 1 of sheet 1 of the configuration file is the header for the overall parameters that all bot share (account name, market id, market item, account email, account password), and these values should be updated in row 2.
 The header for parameters that can vary per-bot is row 4, and the parameters for each bot with bot number n should be updated in the n'th row following row 4.
 In sheet 2, the valuation sets are listed as columns that are named in row 1, and one of these names must be exactly referenced in the "val_set" parameter for each bot.
 The valuation sets start with the value of item 0 at row 2, the value of item 1 at row 3, and so on.